The Perfect 3 Days in Chiang Mai Itinerary for First-Timers

 Sip an iced coffee or have lunch

-Artisan Cafe is just south of the walls, close to Wat Sri Suphan.
+If you’re finishing at Wat Sri Suphan, I recommend visiting Artisan Cafe which is just south of the walls.
 They have a vintage vibe inside and serve some of the tastiest coffee in Chiang Mai.
-Oh, and more cake – you’ll earn two slices today with all the walking.
 You can also make this your lunch stop!

 Visit a museum in Chiang Mai